DrugLib.com — Drug Information Portal

 Viread (Tenofovir Disoproxil Fumarate) - Warnings and Precautions

-WARNINGS
+WARNINGS AND PRECAUTIONS

 Lactic Acidosis/Severe Hepatomegaly with Steatosis

-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs alone or in combination with other antiretrovirals.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs, including VIREAD, in combination with other antiretrovirals.
 A majority of these cases have been in women.
 Obesity and prolonged nucleoside exposure may be risk factors.
 Particular caution should be exercised when administering nucleoside analogs to any patient with known risk factors for liver disease; however, cases have also been reported in patients with no known risk factors.
 Treatment with VIREAD should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).

-Renal Impairment
+New Onset or Worsening Renal Impairment

 It is recommended that creatinine clearance be calculated in all patients prior to initiating therapy and as clinically appropriate during therapy with VIREAD.
 Routine monitoring of calculated creatinine clearance and serum phosphorus should be performed in patients at risk for renal impairment.